EvyW/Explainable_Artificial_Intelligence_Tutorial/PublicDataSetsSurvey.md

 # Public Data Sets for Machine Learning Review

-This document contains a review of public data sets that are potentially useful for the WDL business context, specifically regarding the following topics:
+This document contains a review of public data sets that are potentially useful for the WDL business context, specifically, regarding the following topics:
 1. Forecasting Datasets (with a temporal component)
 2. Predictive maintenance datasets
 3. Text classification datasets (OCR data sets included)
 4. Relevant supervised learning datasets

-This data sets were collected from sources considered as "top sources" for machine learning, such as:
+This data sets were collected from sources considered as "top sources" (for machine learning purposes) such as:
 1. Kaggle
 2. UCI Machine Learning Repository
 3. Awsome Public Data Sets Collection